choguun/vv-base-ai/README.md

     "session_id": "session123",
     "chat_data": {
         "messages": [
-            { "role": "user", "content": "Explain the concept of immutability in the context of Uniswap’s smart contracts.
-Why is this feature significant?" }
+            { "role": "user", "content": "what is the base selling item on game?" }
         ]
     }
 }'